sebastiancarlos/cl-yasboi/README.md

 sbcl --load quicklisp.lisp

 # Install it (You're now on the REPL, so the commands you type are those
-# following the '*' prompt symbol.)
+# following the '*' prompt symbol)..
 # Note: For this important step, I recommend installing Quicklisp on a path
 #       which respects XDG, unless you want to see your home directory implode.
 #       If no path is provided, it defaults to ~/quicklisp.
 * (quicklisp-quickstart:install :path "~/.local/share/quicklisp")
 ```

-There's one thing left to do, which is to add the `Quicklisp` initialization
+There's one thing left to do, which is to add the Quicklisp initialization
 function to your Lisp implementation's init file.

 At this point (now assuming you're using SBCL) I'll implore you once more to